doersino/earthacrosstime/README.md

 That's basically it!

-If you want your bot to tweet at predefined intervals, use `cron`, [`runwhen`](http://code.dogmap.org/runwhen/) or a similar tool.
+If you want your bot to post at predefined intervals, use `cron`, [`runwhen`](http://code.dogmap.org/runwhen/) or a similar tool.
 To make `cron` work with `venv`, you'll need to use bash and execute the `activate` script before running the bot (in this example, it runs every eight hours at 50 past the hour):

 ```
 50 */8 * * * /usr/bin/env bash -c 'cd /PATH/TO/earthacrosstime && source bin/activate && python3 earthacrosstime.py'